xincoder/google_attack/README.md

 ___

 ### To test the performance of our model:
-- Step 1: Clone and install relavent depedency following the instructions: https://github.com/google/unrestricted-adversarial-examples/tree/master/bird-or-bicycle
+- Step 1: Clone and install the dependencies following the instructions: https://github.com/google/unrestricted-adversarial-examples/tree/master/bird-or-bicycle

 - Step 2: Download our evaluation code: